 13. Don’t forget that there are alternatives to high-end resorts

 First of all, let me say that I don’t recommend booking through Airbnb or similar options.
-There are many reasons, and it’s an okay option but not the best.
+There are many reasons which you can check out in my post about the problems with Airbnb in Hawaii.
 Hawaii recently started enforcing rules for short term rentals, and many homes and condos have been sold with listings simply disappearing.
 Even though the rules are getting tighter, it still isn’t regulated, so it’s better to go through a trusted supplier rather than taking the chance.

 That said, I do understand that some people enjoy condo-style accommodations.
 Good news!
 It’s very easy to book a condo or villa while having the peace of mind that you can’t get through Airbnb.
 Feel free to message me (I’m a Hawaii Travel Agent) if you need help with your vacation.

 The high-end beachfront resorts are fantastic, but they are not the only option in Hawaii.
 Contact me to find the perfect accommodations for you.